DylanJacobBlack/DylanJacobBlack/README.md

 I can code in Javascript, Ruby, HTML, and CSS.
-I am most experienced with React and Ruby on Rails, but I look forward to learning other frameworks.
+I am most experienced with React and Ruby on Rails.
 I am currently working on a language learning app that uses React on the frontend and a Rails API on the backend.